Kazushi Sakuraba: Early life

-Sakuraba became a fan of Japanese professional wrestling during his childhood thanks to the Tiger Mask manga, with the eponymous New Japan Pro-Wrestling wrestler Tiger Mask being his favorite.
-After being convinced against dropping out of high school to pursue professional wrestling, Sakuraba began a career in amateur wrestling at the age of 15, hoping to gain a useful background to achieve his childhood dream.
+Sakuraba became a fan of Japanese professional wrestling during childhood thanks to the Tiger Mask manga, with the eponymous New Japan Pro-Wrestling wrestler Tiger Mask being his favorite.
+After being convinced not to drop out of high school to pursue professional wrestling, Sakuraba began a career in amateur wrestling at age 15, hoping to gain a useful background to achieve his childhood dream.
 A high school stand-out, he finished as high as second in the nation before joining the freestyle wrestling squad of Chuo University, a team which had counted Olympic gold medalists Shozo Sasahara and Osamu Watanabe amongst its ranks.
 He won the East Japan Freshman championship in his first year and served as their team captain thereafter.
-In his senior year, he finished fourth place in the All-Japan tournament.
+In his senior year, he finished fourth in the All-Japan tournament.
 Amongst his notable wins was one over future Olympic bronze medalist Takuya Ota.
-Upon graduating from college, Sakuraba initially thought about remaining with Chuo University as a coach.
+Upon graduating from college, Sakuraba considered remaining with Chuo University as a coach.
 However, at the last minute, he decided to continue his road to professional wrestling.